RiKo-19/MediHelp-AI/README.md

 We are committed to continuously improving our chatbot’s performance by adding more medical books in the database.

 ## *Note
 For some restrictions we can't upload the files of the books so we hope you create your own database using these books or your preferred books.
-And also you should create a .env file containing your "PINECONE_INDEX_NAME", "PINECONE_API_KEY" and "HF_TOKEN".
+And also you have to create a .env file containing your "PINECONE_INDEX_NAME", "PINECONE_API_KEY" and "HF_TOKEN".

 ## Contributors